Fingal Fieldnames Project

 New volunteers are very welcome to get involved in the next phase of this exciting project.
 It is open to anyone who wants to learn more about Fingal’s heritage and the opportunity to get hands on and contribute to recording a vital piece of intangible heritage before it is lost.

-All are welcome to attend these free training sessions, but places are limited so please do book ahead.
-To book your place, or to find out more about the project, please contact Dr Conor Ryan, Abarta Heritage (email@example.com)
+To find out more about the project, please contact Dr Conor Ryan, Abarta Heritage (firstname.lastname@example.org)

 If you would like to get involved in the Fingal Fieldnames Project please contact: